rh-messaging/amqonline-workshop/README.md

 In this workshop we will be working with 5 different components:

-* An EnMasse messaging service
+* An AMQ Online messaging service
 * A Spark application containing the analytics code
 * A Thermostat application performing command & control of devices
 * One or more IoT device simulators